photo of Pont de l'Arche next to the Eure river

 The bailiwick tower and ramparts

-Justice be done!
+Let justice be done!
 Located at the western corner of the ramparts, the bailiwick tower has fortunately been preserved.
-You can see an archway and part of the wall that once surrounded the town.
-The tower owes its name to the bailliage, located behind the curtain wall.
-Under the Ancien Régime, this was a place where “justice” was dispensed in the name of the king.
-No fewer than seven Templars were imprisoned and tried here.
+It features an archway and part of the wall that once surrounded the town.
+The tower owes its name to the bailliage, located behind the

 PDA-12.mp3Circuit de PDA - Etape 12